keeleycarrigan/terrible_lizard/docs/high_level_architecture_plan.md

 # A Development Plan for a Unified Polyglot Monorepo

 > **Implementation Status**: This architectural plan was developed to guide the creation of a polyglot monorepo.
-As of June 7, 2025, **Phase 3 (Library Scaffolding) has been completed** with a fully functional library generator supporting Python, PHP, TypeScript, iOS, and Android libraries.
+As of June 8, 2025, **Phase 3 (Library Scaffolding) and Phase 4.1-4.6 (Application Scaffolding) have been completed** with fully functional generators supporting Python, PHP, TypeScript, iOS, and Android libraries, plus web applications, Python applications (Flask, Django, FastAPI), and PHP applications (Symfony, Laravel). **Generator Directory Reorganization Complete**: Templates are now properly organized by generator type (lib/ vs app/) with distinct concerns for libraries vs applications. **Production-Ready Status**: All implemented generators create 100% working applications without manual intervention, featuring automatic database initialization, Docker-first architecture, comprehensive API functionality, and consistent port strategy across all 5 major web frameworks.

 ## Phase 1: Foundation and Monorepo Strategy